Careers360 Logo

 MBA Tourism and Hospitality Syllabus

-The course curriculum of MBA in Hospitality and Tourism is slightly different from one college to another, but the overall course structure of the course is somewhat similar.
+The course curriculum of the MBA in Hospitality and Tourism is slightly different from one college to another, but the overall course structure of the course is somewhat similar.
 Aspirants can visit the official website of their desired institute to know the course syllabus.
-In the table below we have mentioned the syllabus of Jawaharlal Nehru School of Management Studies, Assam University, Silchar syllabus for their MBA Tourism and Hospitality Management course.
+In the table below, we have mentioned the syllabus of Jawaharlal Nehru School of Management Studies, Assam University, Silchar syllabus for their MBA Tourism and Hospitality Management course.

 Semester- I